Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Theoretical Methods

 We also simulated the interaction between bigger fullerenes, featuring a more stable complex: two C$_{240}$ molecules in water solution.
-We used the structure of the carbon molecule from Ref. \cite{Noel14}.
-We built the topology automatically using the OBGMX web server \cite{Garberoglio12}, solvating the fullerenes with 5375 water molecules in a simulation box of 5.22 x 5.22 x 5.22 nm, conserving the same parameters for the Lennard-Jones potentials used in the simulation of the C$_{60}$ fullerenes.
+We used the structure of the fullerene molecule from ref. \citenum{Noel14}.
+We built the topology automatically using the OBGMX web server \cite{Garberoglio12}, solvating the fullerenes with 5375 water molecules in a simulation box of $5.22 \times 5.22 \times 5.22$~nm$^3$, conserving the same parameters for the Lennard-Jones potentials used in the simulation of the C$_{60}$ fullerenes.
 The parameters of the MD simulations also remain the same as for C$_{60}$.

 Given the stability of the bound state, to estimate the reference free energy profile we used well-tempered metadynamics simulations \cite{Barducci08}, adding bias over the distance between the center of mass ($d$) with an initial Gaussian height of 1.0 kJ/mol and width of 0.01 nm.
 The bias factor was set to 8, and Gaussians were deposited every 1 ps.
-5 replicas of 500 ns each were simulated.
+Five replicas of 500 ns each were simulated.
 We estimate the reference free energy profile and its statistical uncertainty from the average and standard deviation of the free energy profiles from all simulations.
+We obtained the diffusion profiles for comparison from umbrella sampling simulations following the same procedure and with the same parameters used for C$_{60}$ fullerene dimer.
+We placed a window every 0.1 nm in a range of $d$ from 1.6 to 2.6 nm.
 We performed AS simulations following the same procedure used for C$_{60}$ fullerenes.
-We obtained 100 accepted trajectories of 100 ps each, with an acceptance rate of 15\%.
-We calculate the dissociation rate using reactive flux ($4.5 \pm 0.8$~$\mu$s).
+We obtained 1515 accepted trajectories of 100 ps each, with an acceptance rate of 15\%.
+We calculate the dissociation rate using 1000 trajectories and reactive flux: $9.4 \pm 1.1$~$\mu$s.
 We define the dissociated state as $d\geq2.01$ nm and the associated state as $d\leq 1.9$ nm.
+The estimated transmission coefficient is 0.6.